iamngoni/gitwhisper/README.md

 gitwhisper commit --auto-push
 gw commit --auto-push
 gw commit -a # shorthand for --auto-push

+# Create a git tag for this commit
+gitwhisper commit --tag v1.0.0 gw commit -t v1.0.0

+# Combine tag with auto-push to push both commit and tag
+gw commit -t v1.0.0 -a

 # Analyze your changes (staged/unstaged) with AI
 gitwhisper analyze